7 Helpful / 0 Not

 So many open, treeless holes makes for a real scorcher in the summer.

-Other Thoughts: Considering the land available to him to use, the designer did a decent job.
-Many holes could be better differentiated by the addition of some large boulders, strategically located pampas grass or other plant life as well as more aesthetically pleasing yet strategically located trees.
-In other words, this course has the potential to be much more exciting and memorable than it currently is.
+Other Thoughts: Most of the holes could be better differentiated by the addition of some large boulders, strategically located pampas grass or other plant life as well as more aesthetically pleasing yet strategically located trees.
+As it is, it's boring and repetitive .

 1 of 3 people found this review helpful.